 For instance, when combined with Computer Vision and Optical Character Recognition technology, RPA can extract and validate customer identity from their application form.

-Every so often, bank executives need to manually update their general ledger with the latest information like financial statements, expenses & revenue sheets, and more.
-Besides, bank auditors request more financial information to prepare their yearly audit reports.
-Some of these are dictated by the norms banks are expected to follow and others are driven by regulatory and compliance needs.
+Every so often, bank executives must manually update their general ledger with the latest information, like financial statements, expenses and revenue sheets, and more.
+Besides, bank auditors request more financial information to prepare yearly audit reports.
+Some of these are dictated by the norms banks are expected to follow and regulatory and compliance needs to drive others.

-Each day, bank executives or customer support teams face a lot of customer questions related to their bank accounts, financial fraud, loan inquiries, or credit cards.
+Each day, bank executives or customer support teams face many customer questions related to their bank accounts, financial fraud, loan inquiries, or credit cards.
 In this digital age, customer service is all about delivering the right answers to customer queries in a quick time.